Birth Control: The Pill

 In general, how well each type of birth control method works depends on many things.
 These include whether a woman has any health conditions or is taking any medicines or herbal supplements that might interfere with its use (for example, a medicine like antibiotics can affect how well the Pill works).

 Protection Against STDs

 The birth control pill does not protect against STDs.
 Couples having sex must always use condoms along with the Pill to protect against STDs.

 Abstinence (not having sex) is the only method that always prevents pregnancy and STDs.

 Possible Side Effects

-blood clots (rare in women under 35 who do not smoke)
+- blood clots (rare in those under 35 who do not smoke)

 Who Uses Birth Control Pills?

 Someone who can remember to take a pill each day and who wants excellent protection from pregnancy can use birth control pills.

 In some cases, other medical conditions make the use of the Pill less effective or more risky.
 For example, it is not recommended for those who have had blood clots, liver problems, or some kinds of migraine headaches.